access-ci-org/Integration_Roadmaps/docs/source/tasks/Knowledge_Base_v2.md

 ACCESS support staff will review your request and follow up directly.

-#### Service Summaries
+#### About These Services

-**ACCESS Resource Advisor (ARA) v1**
-- **Summary**: ARA is a web-based interactive tool designed to help researchers select the most suitable ACCESS HPC resource by asking questions about research domain, required software, hardware needs, and previous experience.
+**ACCESS Resource Advisor (ARA)** - A web-based interactive tool that helps researchers select the most suitable ACCESS HPC resource by asking questions about research domain, required software, hardware needs, and previous experience.
+It produces tailored recommendations across ACCESS resources.
-- **Details**:
-  - Guides users through questions such as *"Have you used a supercomputer before?"* or which research fields and interfaces they are familiar with.
-  - Produces tailored recommendations across ACCESS resources such as **ACES, Anvil, Bridges-2, Delta, DeltaAI, Jetstream2, KyRIC, Stampede-3, Voyager**, and others.

-**Software Documentation Service (SDS) v1**
-- **Summary**: The SDS helps ACCESS users discover which HPC resources are pre-configured with particular software - such as Jupyter Notebooks or Open OnDemand.
+**Software Documentation Service (SDS)** - Helps ACCESS users discover which HPC resources are pre-configured with particular software, such as Jupyter Notebooks or Open OnDemand.
-- **Details**:
-  - Allows users to search across ACCESS Resource Providers for software availability.
-  - Supports software discovery across a wide range of computational environments.

-**ACCESS Chatbot (QA Tool) v1**
-- **Summary**: The ACCESS Chatbot (QA Tool) provides automated, AI-driven conversational support to help users navigate ACCESS documentation and services.
+**ACCESS Chatbot (QA Tool)** - Provides automated, AI-driven conversational support to help users navigate ACCESS documentation and services.
-- **Details**:
-  - Available through the ACCESS Support site as a tool to quickly answer questions about ACCESS services and resources.
-  - Based on AI chatbot implementations developed under the NSF ACCESS program to support user assistance workflows.

 ---